-Linnell has been coming to the Clay Connection for over ten years to do mostly wheel throwing.
-When she found out that Kelly was selling the business, she saw an opportunity to preserve the supportive, creative environemnt the she so values.
-She could have created her own studio at home years ago, but realized there was no substitiute f
+Linnell had been coming to the Clay Connection for over ten years to do mostly wheel throwing.
+When she found out that the former owner was selling the business, she saw an opportunity to preserve the supportive, creative environment that she so values.
+She could have created her own studio at home years ago, but realized there was no s

-Linnell has been coming to the Clay Connection for over ten years to do mostly wheel throwing.
-When she found out that Kelly was selling the business, she saw an opportunity to preserve the supportive, creative environemnt the she so values.
+Linnell had been coming to the Clay Connection for over ten years to do mostly wheel throwing.
+When she found out that the former owner was selling the business, she saw an opportunity to preserve the supportive, creative environment that she so values.
 She could have created her own studio at home years ago, but realized there was no substitiute for the atmosphere and flow of energy at the Clay Connection.
-As a new owner she intends to expand the opportunities to get more potters and glass artists into the Clay Connection to become part of our community.
+As the owner it is her constant goal to increase products for sale to meet all the needs of potters in the region as well as welcoming more voters awns sculptors to our wonderful community.

 Born and raised in Spokane his artistic side was encouraged by his father.
 His father was an artist whose passion was in clay, drawing and painting.
 His artistic outlet was in music.
 After high school, like most of us, his art took a back seat to the daily grind.